nineDoor/nextGame_currentGame-NHL/README.md

-# nextGame_currentGame
+# nextGame_currentGame-NHL
-Your favourite NHL teams next/current game information widget for the Übersicht App
+Your favourite NHL team's next/current game information widget for the Übersicht App

 Displays the date and time of your team's next game, oppenent, and current record of both teams.